 Your child will need treatment at several stages of growth and will likely need related medical and dental care into adulthood.
 Your child may also need to see specialists to help with speech, nutrition, or psychology.
 With your input, the NHRMC Cleft and Craniofacial Team will create and manage your child’s care plan to make sure your child gets all the help she needs.

 Depending on your child’s specific needs, you may receive help from members of the team who include:

 Dr. Jaskolka strives to ensure that all patient and family needs are identified early and subsequently addressed by our specialists.
 Prior to your first team appointment, you and your child will have an in-depth consultation with Dr. Jaskolka.

-Emily is the key to our patient and family centered approach.
-She coordinates team visits, provides education, and communicates the care plan with patients, families and other providers (pediatrician, dentist, therapists).
+Tara, Ekaterina and Ana are the keys to our patient and family centered approach.
+They coordinate team visits, provide education, and communicate the care plan with patients, families and other providers (pediatrician, dentist, therapists).

 Pediatric Dentistry: Douglas Fry, DDS, and Adam Weinberg, DDS